domenicquirl/comprehensive-rust/src/unsafe-rust/unsafe-functions.md

 ## Calling Unsafe Functions

-`get_unchecked`, like most `_unchecked` functions, is unsafe, because it can create UB if the range is incorrect. `abs` is incorrect for a different reason: it is an external function (FFI).
+`get_unchecked`, like most `_unchecked` functions, is unsafe, because it can create UB if the range is incorrect. `abs` is unsafe for a different reason: it is an external function (FFI).
 Calling external functions is usually only a problem when those functions do things with pointers which might violate Rust's memory model, but in general any C function might have undefined behaviour under